shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/09---creatives.md

 ---
 title: 09 - Creatives
-description: In this article, learn how a creative is associated with a campaign and explore the necessary fields with detailed examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: In this article, learn how a creative is associated with a campaign and explore the necessary fields with thorough examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---